 - Long Range Transportation PlanA long-range planning document that reflects transportation expenditures over the next 20-25 years.

 The River to Sea TPO is strongly committed to serving the public in the work that we do; and in response to the COVID-19 outbreak, we are putting measures in place to protect the health and safety of those we work with and serve while continuing to pursue our activities under these unusual circumstances.

-Under the directives issued by the state and national governments, and with consideration for the health of the TPO staff and everyone we serve, River to Sea TPO Board Chair Rob Gilliland has officially directed the TPO staff to begin implementing the following activities to limit face-to-face meetings and events as follows:
+Under the directives issued by the state and national governments, and with consideration for the health of the TPO staff and everyone we serve, River to Sea TPO Board Chairperson Billie Wheeler has officially directed the TPO staff to implement the following activities as follows:

 The safety, health and well-being of our staff, committee and board members, stakeholders, and public citizens is our highest priority.
 The River to Sea TPO will continue to monitor the actions of our national, state and local partners and reassess as more information is made available.
 We appreciate your understanding as we navigate this unprecedented situation.

 We encourage everyone to practice social distancing and consider what steps you can take to help prevent the spread of COVID-19.
 If you need to access any resources related to COVID-19, please check the Centers for Disease Control website (www.CDC.gov) and the Florida Department of Health website (http://www.floridahealth.gov/diseases-and-conditions/COVID-19/).